jamestharpe/jamestharpe.com/content/pomodoro.md

 4. Take a break for 5 minutes
 5. Go back to step one

-After four cycles (about two hours), take a longer break of about 15 to 30 minutes.
+After four cycles (about two hours), take a longer break of 15 to 30 minutes.

 ```mermaid
 graph TD